shahrjoo/my_crypto/README.md

-my_crypto gets your passwords and connection strings or any other text that you use oftenly in your code and store them in your local machine.
+my_crypto gets your passwords and connection strings or any other text that you use often in your code and store them in your local machine.
 By using my_crypto, you can avoid hardcoding passwords, connections strings and other important information on your source code when you are implementing or validating your code.
 Instead of hardcoding, you can use get_crypto() functions in your code.